 The Congressional Study Group on Germany is an independent, non-partisan and non-advocacy organization that promotes legislative exchanges between the U.S. Congress and German Bundestag.
 Since 1983, the Study Group has created an ongoing forum for frank and candid dialogue about the most pressing issues affecting the U.S-German and transatlantic relationships.
 The Study Group provides first-hand opportunities for policy makers, academics, journalists and business leaders (led by our Business Advisory Council) to discuss issues of critical concern and build strong and lasting relationships based on mutual interest and trust.
 Programs address a wide range of timely issues, with trade, economics, energy, foreign policy, and security generally the main focus.
 Among the Study Group’s core activities are the Congress-Bundestag Seminar that alternates each year between Germany and the U.S., senior congressional staff trips to Germany, and frequent roundtable discussions on Capitol Hill that bring together Members of Congress, congressional staff, business leaders, diplomats, policy experts, administration officials, and journalists.

 The CSGG is currently active in both the U.S. House of Representatives and U.S. Senate.
-The Co-Chairs of The Congressional Study Group on Germany are Rep. Charlie Dent (R-PA) and Rep. Tim Ryan (D-OH).
-Rep. Phil Gingrey (R-GA) and former Rep. Russ Carnahan (D-MO) remain active as recent Past Chairs of the Study Group.
+The Co-Chairs of The Congressional Study Group on Germany are Rep. Charles W. Dent (R-PA) and Rep. Theodore E. Deutch (D-FL).
 On the Senate side, Senator Jeff Sessions (R-AL) and Senator Jeanne Shaheen (D-NH) serve as Co-Chairs.

 The Distinguished Visitors Program – The Distinguished Visitors Program exposes Members of Congress to the issues that affect U.S.-German relations by bringing high-level speakers to Capitol Hill.
 The Congressional Study Group on Germany is pleased to have the opportunity to conceptualize and organize events for Members of Congress featuring their peers in the Bundestag, German cabinet-level officials, and Minister Presidents from various states in the Federal Republic of Germany.
 The Congressional Study Group on Germany works with the German Embassy, German political foundations, business representatives, and the academic community to host events on Capitol Hill.